opensourcecorp/osc-infra/README.md

 This repository serves as the monorepo that manages all core infrastructure subsystems for [OpenSourceCorp](https://opensourcecorp.org).
-Each subdirectory should contain a `README.md` with its own documentation.
-A Directory table is below as a high-level reference.
+Each subdirectory should contain a `README.md` with its own documentation as needed.
+A Directory table is provided below as a high-level reference.

 ## Directory